aadler/Delaporte/README.md

  [Developer Certificate of Origin](https://developercertificate.org/).
  4. Push that branch and then create a pull request

-At this point, the PR will be discussed and eventually accepted or rejected.
+At this point, the PR will be discussed and eventually accepted or rejected by the lead maintainer.